While every person who is injured in a car accident in Ontario has an accident benefits claim, not everyone will have a tort claim.

 In many cases, because of the requirement that your injury must be a permanent impairment, it may not be known immediately following a motor vehicle accident whether or not you will have a threshold-crossing injury.
 For more information on Motor Vehicle Accident (MVA) tort claims, it is best to consult with an experienced Barrie lawyer who is familiar with the varying types of auto collision claims available to injured victims.

 In addition to pain and suffering, you can advance a tort claim for pecuniary or financial losses as a result of a motor vehicle accident.
 Typically, the main area of economic loss will be:

 You may also have a claim for:

 If you are advancing a claim against an at-fault driver, you must sue within 2 years of the date of your accident.
 Before starting your law suit and within 120 days after your accident, you must provide the defendant driver with a notice letter setting out the particulars of your claim as required under the Insurance Act.
-In addition, if a government body or a municipal, county, or provincial road authority is a potential party in an action, there are very short notice requirements that must be complied with.
+In addition, if a municipal, county, or provincial road authority is a potential party in an action, there are very short notice requirements that must be complied with.
 In some cases, you may be required to give notice of a potential claim within 10 days or less following an accident.

 Rastin Gluckstein Lawyers is here for you.
 The days, weeks, and months after an accident can be difficult and confusing.
 By consulting with a lawyer early on after your accident, we can help you deal with the confusion and ensure that your legal rights are protected.